 The adjusters will look at your gap in treatment and say that your pain and suffering were not severe enough or that you must have not been very injured because you did not get extensive treatment.
 They use the gap in time where you were not receiving treatment as “evidence” that you were not really injured.
 They may also try to claim that your injuries are the result of something other than your auto collision.
 These are just some of the ways that adjusters question your credibility.

 Can I See My Own Doctors?

 Seeking emergency medical treatment is critical when you have serious injuries.
 If you don’t need emergency treatment, it is still important that you make an appointment with your primary doctor.
 If you have health insurance, you should use it to ensure that you are covered for your examination.
 Victims with health insurance can use it for all kinds of medical treatment, including chiropractic treatment, medical specialists, and laboratory and imaging costs.
-Your Accident Lawyer can work with your insurance to make sure that all expenses are tracked and included in your demand to the insurance company.
+Your attorney can work with your insurance to make sure that all expenses are tracked and included in your demand to the insurance company.

 Equally important to your case is getting accurately diagnosed.
 Most diagnoses are straightforward, but some can be more complex and require specialists to determine them accurately.
 It’s important to keep in mind that your doctors shouldn’t spend more time diagnosing your injuries than treating your injuries.
 Doing so can lead the insurance company to argue that your injuries are not that severe and, as such, you do not deserve pain and suffering damages.